Top 5 Best Fat Tire Mountain e-Bike Trails in UK

 3. Swinley Forest Trail Centre

-For Londoners trying to stick close to home while riding mellow trails perfectly suited to fat tire e-bikes, there’s the Swinley Forest Trail Centre.
+For Londoners who are trying to stick close to home while riding mellow trails with perfectly suited to fat tire e-bikes, there’s the Swinley Forest Trail Centre.
 With green, blue, and red trails, the overall vibe at Swinley is laidback even if the trails are packed (as they tend to be owing to their proximity to the city).

 For a full rundown on Swinley, check out this excellent trail guide put together by the staff at mbr.co.uk.